manuelachamoso/Hacktoberfest-2023/README.md

 This year, the first 50,000 participants who successfully complete the challenge will have a tree planted in their name!

 You can find out more details about Hacktoberfest on their website, as well as track your progress throughout the month.

+## List
+### Zero to Mastery
+My first recommendation is [Zero to Mastery](https:github.com/zero-to-mastery).
+I participated last year, and I'm back again this year.
+They currently have [three projects for Hacktoberfest](https://github.com/zero-to-mastery/Hacktoberfest-2023).
+Please take a look at the link to contribute to one of them.
+I completed the [HTML and CSS project](https://github.com/manuelachamoso/Hacktoberfest-2023-projects/tree/main/spacecraft-animation), which is available in my repository.